gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 It is not that Martin is destroyed by his enemies, or by poverty, or by failure.
-He is destroyed by the completion of his project — by having become what he set out to become and finding that it is not enough.
+He is destroyed by the completion of his project, by having become what he set out to become and finding that it is not enough.

-The question the ending poses: what do you do when you have achieved the thing that was supposed to make everything meaningful — and it doesn't?
+The question the ending poses: what do you do when you have achieved the thing that was supposed to make everything meaningful, and it doesn't?

 This is not a question about failure.
-It is a question about the structure of desire itself — about what happens when the object of desire is obtained and the desire, rather than being satisfied, simply ends.
+It is a question about the structure of desire itself, about what happens when the object of desire is obtained and the desire, rather than being satisfied, simply ends.

-Schopenhauer — who London had read — would recognize this immediately: the will achieves its object and is not satisfied.
+Schopenhauer, who London had read, would recognize this immediately: the will achieves its object and is not satisfied.
-It discovers, in the moment of achievement, that it was never the object it wanted — it was the wanting itself.
+It discovers, in the moment of achievement, that it was never the object it wanted.
+It was the wanting itself.

-Without the wanting, without the striving, without the thing not yet achieved — what remains?
+Without the wanting, without the striving, without the thing not yet achieved, what remains?

 Martin Eden answers this question